grafolean/grafolean/backend/API.md

 User's request is authorized if there exists a record which conforms to all of the above conditions.

-This allows us to implement very different protections:
+For example, this allows us to implement very different protections:

-  - a superuser which can access everything (like the one generated through /admin/first/)
+  - superuser which can access everything (like the one generated through /admin/first/)
-  - a readonly user which can access all account, but change nothing (for example, for support users)
+  - readonly user which can access all account, but change nothing (e.g., for support users)
-  - a normal user, linked to one or multiple accounts
+  - normal user, linked to one or multiple accounts
-  - a readonly user, linked to a single account
+  - readonly user, linked to a single account
   - resources which are publicly readable (that is, visible to every user)

 # Values